Back

 • arbitrage bots and MEV flows

-In these moments, BNB RPC infrastructure becomes the bottleneck, not the chain itself.
+In these moments, BNB RPC infrastructure becomes the critical scaling layer, not because the chain slows down, but because applications depend on RPC availability to stay responsive.

-Blocks continue to be produced, but applications go down because their RPC layer cannot keep up.
-This dynamic is well understood by teams building directly on BNB Chain, where execution reliability depends heavily on RPC availability.
+Blocks continue to be produced, but applications can degrade or appear offline when RPC layers cannot absorb traffic spikes.
+For teams building on BNB Chain, execution reliability depends directly on how RPC infrastructure is designed and operated.

 NodeCloud: Designed for Uptime and Resilience